JustinDFuller/medium-stories/content/continuous-deployment-for-node-js-on-digitalocean.md

 * **start**: This starts your application.
 This needs to be set up in a specific way because we will rely on the module [PM2](https://github.com/Unitech/pm2) to start our server. `pm2 start index.js -i max — name=\”My-App\”` this starts the server with PM2, it starts it in cluster mode and will attempt to restart on failures.

 * **restart**: This will be needed to restart the server after updates are downloaded.
 This script does not gracefully restart but that option is available through PM2.
 However, you’ll need to handle that in your code.
-It should look like this pm2 restart all.
+It should look like this `pm2 restart all`.

 Your package.json should now have this in it: